Cisco looks to salesman Robbins for tech leadership

 Cisco is the clear market leader in selling network equipment to companies, controlling about half of a $38 billion global market, more than four times the total of the next two rivals combined, HP and China's Huawei, according to Gartner.

 The company is now trying to break away from being type-cast as just a network equipment supplier, laying its bets on what it calls the "Internet of Everything", basically the recognition that soon almost every person, device, or sensor will feed data into a network.
-Cisco aims to play a role in analysing and channelling that traffic in as many places as possible.
+Cisco aims to play a role in analyzing and channeling that traffic in as many places as possible.

 "They are making all this noise about the 'Internet of Everything'.
-That's a nice ambitious vision, but how can Cisco capitalise on that, and win in that marketplace?," asked O'Donnell.
+That's a nice ambitious vision, but how can Cisco capitalize on that, and win in that marketplace?," asked O'Donnell.

 Robbins, 49, gave no clear indication of his strategy during a conference call with reporters on Monday, saying he would rather listen to customers and shareholders for the next 90 days before laying out his plan.